California's School Libraries Make a DifferenceThis information shows the correlation between a strong school library program and student achievement.

-California public schools with strong school library programs outperform those without such programs on the state’s STAR tests.
+California public schools with strong school library programs outperform those without such programs in the areas of student engagement and academic achievement.
 This is true regardless of the school community’s parent education and poverty levels, ethnicity, and percentage of English language learners.
-Increases in the following library program elements correspond to increased STAR test scores at the elementary, middle school and high school levels:
+Increases in the following library program elements correspond to increased achievement at the elementary, middle school and high school levels:

 - Total hours library open